davibortolotti/starwarsapi/readme.md

 ### Listing planets and creating new ones

-`localhost:5000/planets` and is accessed through `GET` and `POST` methods.
+`localhost:5000/planets` is accessed through `GET` and `POST` methods.

+- `GET`
-`GET` This endpoint show a list of the planets currently in your database. **It also accepts a name argument**, that filter the planets through the name you provided.
+This endpoint show a list of the planets currently in your database. **It also accepts a name argument**, that filter the planets through the name you provided.

 The info displayed is: